Monitoring & Evaluation Challenges & Solutions

 Lack of Resources

 M&E programs will cost you money and since you are an NGO, most of your capital is derived from fundraising and donors.
-Unfortunately, as many people don’t understand the benefits of M&E, you might face a some challenges such as push back, stating that it is a waste of money.
+Unfortunately, as many people don’t understand the benefits of M&E, you might face some challenges such as push back, stating that it is a waste of money.

 No matter how hard you try, not every strain of data that you gather will be accurate.
 Much like any other aspect of life, there are often many flaws that need to be straightened out with M&E, especially in the data-collection part until you find an effective solution.
 It is quite possible that there were errors while filling the data, false data was filled in, errors in calculation, data is lost, or in some cases, stakeholders or beneficiaries might try to glorify the results in order to please you.
 If the data is unreliable, you might not get effective results, which can set you back with your resources.

 How To Overcome It: I think one of the best solutions for all of these problems is to anticipate these issues and have checks built inside the data-collection process.
 In many psychological tests, the same question is asked in many different forms and shapes to make sure that the participant is not hiding or glorifying the results.
 I think that’s an important trick of the trade that we as M&E personnel can learn.
 To make sure that data collectors have not falsified the data, you can do validation or have a third party do it for you.
 Another important suggestion is to use technological tools wherever possible to eliminate human errors.
-Artemis Impact App is one such tool which lets your team collect the data using a mobile phone, the data is then present to you in real-time, in an aggregated way.
+Artemis Impact platform is one such tool that lets your team collect the data using a mobile phone, the data is then present to you in real-time, in an aggregated way.
 Not only will this save you lots of time, but also make sure that no data is lost, verify the geographic location of where the data was filled & more.

 For many NGOs, the process of monitoring and evaluation is a novelty and they do not persist with the process.
 This often leads to ineffective strategies that do not generate the right data or give you false data.
 Acting upon false data impulsively could have severe long-term effects that could potentially damage your organization.